Zhurbenkoa

-Zhurbenkoa is a genus of lichenicolous fungi in the family Malmideaceae.
-It has three species.
+Zhurbenkoa is a genus of lichenicolous (lichen-dwelling) fungi in the family Malmideaceae.
+It comprises three species.
+Zhurbenkoa fungi grow on the thalli of species in the widespread lichen genus Cladonia.
+The genus was established in 2019 and named after the Russian scientist Mikhail Zhurbenko for his work studying fungi that live on lichens.
+These tiny parasites produce minute dark spots less than half a millimetre wide on their host lichens, and the three species can be distinguished by differences in their ascospore shapes and sizes.

+Taxonomy

 The genus was circumscribed in 2019 by Adam Flakus, Javier Etayo, Sergio Pérez-Ortega, and Pamela Rodriguez-Flakus, with Zhurbenkoa epicladonia assigned as the type species.
 Closely related genera are Savoronala and Sprucidea.
-The generic name honours Russian lichenologist Mikhail Zhurbenko, "for his magnificent contribution to knowledge on the biodiversity and systematics of lichenicolous fungi, including lichen parasites colonizing Cladonia".
+The generic name honours the Russian lichenologist Mikhail Zhurbenko, "for his magnificent contribution to knowledge on the biodiversity and systematics of lichenicolous fungi, including lichen parasites colonizing Cladonia".

-Zhurbenkoa fungi grow on the thalli of species in the widespread lichen genus Cladonia.
-They produce grayish-brown to almost black apothecia that lack margins, and have crystals interspersed in the epihymenium.